-The U.S. Office of National Drug Control Policy reports that even though it is illegal to use recreational cocaine, almost five million North Americans used it last year, and two million used it last month, leading to more than 550,000 yearly trips to emergency rooms.
+The U.S. Office of National Drug Control Policy has reported that even though it is illegal to use recreational cocaine, almost five million North Americans use it each year, leading to more than 550,000 yearly trips to emergency rooms.

 From the 1860s through 1922, there were no laws to limit the use of cocaine and it was a common ingredient of patent medicines, including the original Coca-Cola, which was developed by pharmacist John Stith Pemberton.
 Two famous doctors of that time used cocaine regularly and experimented with its medicinal uses, and a third doctor described its use by his beloved fictional detective, Sherlock Holmes.

 • Sigmund Freud used cocaine regularly and in his first scientific paper, published in 1884, he reported that cocaine could cure addiction to opium, morphine and alcohol and that it cured him of depression and increased his sex drive.